acviana/vercel-nextjs-blog/pages/posts/2024-09-30-weekly-update.md

  + 4da8e1f...27440ad main -> main (forced update)
 ```

-Hopefully this is not something I need to do for a few more years but I figured it was worth capturing in some notes.
+Hopefully this is not something I need to do for a few more years but I figured it was worth capturing in some notes for myself and others.

-### Odds and Ends
+### Blog Updates

-**Blog Version Update:** I updated my blog dependencies including bumping the blog framework to Nextra v3.0.
+**Version Update:** I updated my blog dependencies including bumping the blog framework to Nextra v3.0.
 TODO:PR This required massaging some configuration files but overall was not too bad.
 Most importantly, it seems to have fixed a bug where some new posts were not being added to the main post feed.

+**Weekly Updates Titles:** Now that I have 2 months of weekly notes I realized that I need more descriptive titles for my posts!
+TODO

 ### New Tools I'm using

-Over the course of this sabbatical I've been exploring some new tooling.
-There's a lot of reasons for this  including doing more hands-on work and setting up a new laptop.
-In the process I've changed my preferences for a surprising number of tools.
-I threw the main ones in a table below:
+Over the course of this sabbatical I set up a new laptop and I used that as an excuse to try out some new tools.
+As a result I ended up replacing a surprising number of my go-to tools.
+Here's what's new to me:

 | Category        | Old         | New        | Notes                               |
 | --------------- | ----------- | ---------- | ----------------------------------- |